🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 plt.show()

-# Interpretation of results
+# Interpreting the results

-print(f"\nScattering Mechanism analysis:")
+print(f"\nScattering mechanism analysis:")

-print(f" Phonon scattering limited mobility (room temperature): {result.params['mu0'].value:.1f} cm²/(V·s)")
+print(f" Phonon-limited mobility (room temperature): {result.params['mu0'].value:.1f} cm²/(V·s)")

-print(f" Impurity scattering limited mobility (room temperature): {result.params['mu1'].value:.1f} cm²/(V·s)")
+print(f" Impurity-limited mobility (room temperature): {result.params['mu1'].value:.1f} cm²/(V·s)")

-print(f"\nDominant scattering mechanisms:")
+print(f"\nDominant scattering mechanism:")

-print(f" Low temperature (< 150 K): Impurity scattering(μ ∝ T^(3/2))")
+print(f" Low temperature (< 150 K): impurity scattering (μ ∝ T^(3/2))")

-print(f" High temperature (> 250 K): Phonon scattering(μ ∝ T^(-3/2))")
+print(f" High temperature (> 250 K): phonon scattering (μ ∝ T^(-3/2))")

 2.6 Complete Hall Data Processing Workflow